-There are three different styles of postage you can go with when determining what you want for your wedding invitations, USPS, Custom, or Vintage.
+There are two different styles of postage you can go with when determining what you want for your wedding invitations, USPS standard or USPS Vintage.
 There are a few things that can go into choosing the right one for your envelopes: cost, style and time.

 Let’s start with the basic here.
 These are your run of the mill stamps you normally see that you can get from your local post office or order off of USPS.com.
 These are “normal” go to ones for a few different reasons.
 One, you pay face value for them.
 If it costs $.70 to mail your envelope, you’ll only pay $.70 per envelope.
 These are also more readily accessible.

 A few set backs to USPS stamps.
 You are pretty limited on what designs you can use.
 USPS, well, let’s just say that they have an interesting sense of humor when it comes to what designs they release for their stamps.
 There really aren’t too many options, especially when it comes to weddings.
 I will say, however, last year USPS released a new set of “classic” stamps that have been my go-to lately.
 They mimic the vintage look, don’t have crazy colors in them and go with a lot of styles.